Last updated on June 5th, 2018

 Step 5 – Heel reinforcement – Optional

-With all the trouble I was going though to do this, it made sense to make the pants last.
+With all the trouble I was going though to make these custom DIY motorcycle armored pants, it made sense to make the pants last.
 To calculate the size just look at how it is already fraying on some worn jeans of yours, and decide what you like.

 I used T90 Nylon Upholstery thread, but would have probably used something thicker if I would have had it on hand at the time.